FDio/vpp/src/vlibapi/api_doc.md

         }
 ```

 32 is a typical value for client_message_queue_length.
-Vpp cannot
+VPP cannot
 block when it needs to send an API message to a binary API client, and
-the vpp-side binary API message handlers are very fast.
+the VPP-side binary API message handlers are very fast.
 When sending
 asynchronous messages, make sure to scrape the binary API rx ring with
 some enthusiasm.